 TIU: Favourite things to do in Ulverston?

 HT: Seeing my family.
 That is the main reason I moved back to the town.
 To see them and give / receive support.
 When you have lived away as a single person raising kids in a crazy world it makes you reassess the importance of a stable base.
 Unfortunately my dad died in 2020 before I could make the move and so it is bittersweet in many respects.
 He was a huge train enthusiast – most of the men in my family like trains and models.
 I think I inherited this interest in miniatures from them but lately I’ve also found myself taking my Son to see all the different trains that come through Ulverston station so I guess I am a bit of a closet trainspotter.
 As mentioned I love walking and being outside although in the last few years this has been restricted.
 Ulverston is great for walking and I do have a small garden because I believe in the power of soil!
 What I need to do more of is take advantage of the many holistic health practitioners in the town.
 I have a list of things I want to do if there ever is found a cure or I manage a remission, (latter being the most likely of the two), and it involves finding a good outdoor safe place to shoot arrows, go to the beach more often, take advantage of Ulverston bus and rail links more, (I don’t drive), see more of The Lake District in general, really.
 Eventually I want to meet someone new and start that next phase of my life and most definitely live a little further out of town.
-I am traditionalist in that sense – I appreciate true gentlemen, the real Mark Darcys!
+I am traditionalist in that sense – I appreciate true gentlemen and I’ve found one here in Ulverston – but things are not balanced.
+I can’t wait until they are!
+I am counting down the days.
+Generally I appreciate the simplest of things about people.
+It might sound mad but without a little bravery and a little magic, life just cycles on in a sort of endless groundhog day.
 I am drawn to brave people who know what they want, they know themselves and I’ve met quite a few brave people in Ulverston.
 My heart has always been in the mountains and lakes but having raised kids in the city and come back I realise how reliant I have become on amenities and so I find living back in Ulverston a challenge when I can’t just hop on the Metro to get out of town, book an Uber or ask Deliveroo to cycle to Boots!
 I like the fact that Ulverston is a vibrant town at many times of the year but that whole aspect of nightlife that we have here I don’t really partake in unless there is a specific gig or festival event.
 I really enjoy chatting to the people I meet for this website and the places it takes me to.
 Insisting on portraits taken in the natural habitat has me in some behind the scenes types of places.
-My latest interviewee took me on a tour of all the giant Buddha statues that are being created at the Manjushri Art Studio.
-I would probably never get a behind the scenes look at that otherwise and I would never meet such interesting people.
-The conversation itself is the most fun part.
-Everything else is admin to me but it is important that I present it as well as I can and with ease of access to those who need it.
+I do have an interest in UI / UX design and development so making websites is a lot of fun too – and it is important that I present it as well as I can and with ease of access to those who need it.